 - Learn how to work with all members of a case including lawyers, eye-witnesses and magistrates

 We have been independently accredited by the British Accreditation Council (BAC) as a short course provider for Independent Further and Higher Education.
 The BAC have assessed our teaching quality, pastoral care, and overall standards.

 Ivo holds a Law degree from the Humboldt University in Berlin (distinction) and a Diploma in Legal Studies (distinction) from Oxford.
 In 2015, he completed the MJur at the University of Oxford.
 Currently, he is pursuing an MSt to doctoral research degree in Law (Socio-legal Studies), funded by the Economic and Social Research Council and Merton College Oxford.

 Ivo has worked as an academic and teaching assistant in public law at the Humboldt University Berlin, a legal consultant to the German Parliament, and clerked for the International Criminal Court in The Hague.
 He also recently acted as a judge for the Oxford team in the internationally renowned Jessup Moot Court Competition.

 Ivo is familiar with both the common and the civil law systems and traditions, and he has studied a range of areas of law – from private, public and criminal law to legal philosophy.

 Please note, our Tutors and Heroes are subject to change.

 You’ll have the opportunity to meet our Hero, Tom, who has studied History and Law and gone on to a career as a Lawyer.

-- Tom is now a barrister practising at 20 Essex Street.
+Tom is now a barrister practicing at 20 Essex Street.
 He specialises in commercial law which includes shipping, international sale of goods, conflicts of law, and banking, and has acted for and against a variety of parties, including the Kingdom of Spain, a major Eastern European drinks brand, and an England cricketer.

 - The kinds of things employers are looking for